 People with kidney cancer who have these genetic conditions often have cancer in both kidneys (bilateral kidney cancer).
 They may also have several tumours in each kidney.
 They often develop the cancer at a younger age than people with non inherited cancers.
-For more information about these rare types of kidney cancer, look at the page for kidney cancer organisations.
+For more information about these rare types of kidney cancer, contact the relevant organisations on the kidney cancer organisations page.

 The inherited conditions that increase the risk of kidney cancer include

 - Von Hippel-Lindau (VHL) syndrome

 - Birt-Hogg-Dube syndrome

 - Hereditary non VHL clear cell and papillary renal cell cancer